HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;12 Provider receives the updated status

 <p style="margin: 0 0 10px 50px; width: 95%;">
-see <a href="checking_task_status.html">checking task status</a> for guidance.
-As the CBO has a FHIR server, the Provider will receive a notification through the subscription mechanism and then pull the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a> and any related <a href="StructureDefinition-SDOHCC-Procedure.html">actions taken (SDOHCC Procedure)</a> from the CBO's FHIR server.
+See <a href="checking_task_status.html">checking task status</a> for guidance.
+As the CBO has a FHIR server, the Provider will receive a notification through the subscription mechanism and then pull the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a> and any related actions taken <a href="StructureDefinition-SDOHCC-Procedure.html">(SDOHCC Procedure)</a> from the CBO's FHIR server
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;13 Optional: Provider closes loop with patient via questionnaire available to a patient's application